This Is What Whales Are Betting On Upstart Hldgs - Upstart Hldgs (NASDAQ:UPST)

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * In a positive move, an analyst from Needham has upgraded their rating to Buy and adjusted the price target to $100. * Showing optimism, an analyst from Redburn Atlantic upgrades its rating to Buy with a revised price target of $95. * An analyst from JP Morgan downgraded its action to Underweight with a price target of $57.
+Click here for access. * Reflecting concerns, an analyst from JP Morgan lowers its rating to Underweight with a new price target of $57. * An analyst from Redburn Atlantic has elevated its stance to Buy, setting a new price target at $95. * An analyst from Needham has elevated its stance to Buy, setting a new price target at $100.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Upstart Hldgs with Benzinga Pro for real-time alerts.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Upstart Hldgs options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.